 As always, use a scale for accuracy.
 Otherwise, scoop up the flours with your measuring cup and level off.
 With starches, you need to pat down so there are no gaps and level off.
 Different measurements can yield really different results.
-Please note regarding the gluten-free version, I recommend making this case early in the day or several hours before you are going to serve it.
-It is quite a moist cake and will continue to "cook" a bit for the next several hours.
-Just keep it covered well.
+Regarding the GF version, I recommend making this cake early in the day or several hours before serving.
+It is quite moist and will continue to "cook" a bit for the next several hours.
+Just cover it well.
 It tastes best several hours after it has been baked.
-You can wait to make the glaze until a few minutes before serving.
+Wait to make the glaze until a few minutes before serving.
 However, the spelt and all-purpose versions are fine once they are cooled.
-This cake is meant to be accompanied with the glaze, so don't leave it out, it is what completes the flavor and taste and I highly recommend the pecans, they give a wonderful crunch to the really moist cake!
+This cake is meant to be accompanied with the glaze, so don't omit.
+I highly recommend the pecans, they give a wonderful crunch!

-Preheat an oven to 325 degrees and spray a 9 cup (9 inch)bundt pan well with nonstick spray.
+Preheat an oven to 325°F and spray a 9 cup (9 inch) bundt pan well with nonstick spray.
 Note: I tested with 8 inch and it did not work well.

-If your full-fat canned coconut milk is hard, you will need to empty the contents into a bowl so that it is well mixed before measuring.
+If your full-fat canned coconut milk is hard, you'll need to empty the contents into a bowl so that it is well mixed before measuring.
 It is important you don’t get all water.
 Once smooth, add the 2 ¼ cups milk to a large measuring cup and warm for 30 seconds in the microwave.
-Add the flaxseed and whisk well and set aside to prepare the other ingredients.
+Add the flaxseed and whisk well and set aside.

 In a large mixing bowl, add the brown rice flour, potato starch, tapioca starch, cinnamon, baking powder and salt (or spelt or all-purpose versions).
-Whisk very well to ensure there are no lumps and it is well mixed.
-Add the brown sugar and whisk again well into the flour, breaking up lumps.
+Whisk well to ensure there are no lumps and it is well mixed.
+Add the brown sugar and whisk again, breaking up lumps.

 Pour the batter into the prepared pan and smooth the top.
 Bake for 40-45 minutes for the gluten-free and 35-40 for the spelt and all-purpose versions and a toothpick comes out completely clean.
-If making these as cupcakes, the gluten-free version will make 16 cupcakes and take 20-25 minutes, wait until the toothpick is completely clean.
-If the spelt/all-purpose version, it will make 16.
-Check them at 20 minutes for a clean toothpick.
-Do not be tempted to remove the cake early, as bundt cakes are a bit tricky and need a good amount of time to cook the interiors and these are very moist cakes.
+If making these as cupcakes, the GF version makes 16 and takes 20-25 minutes until the toothpick is completely clean.
+Check at 20 minutes for a clean toothpick.
+For the spelt/all-purpose versions, it will make 16.
+Do not be tempted to remove the cake early, as bundt cakes are tricky and need time to cook the interiors and are very moist cakes.
 Cooking time may vary depending on your climate.

 Leave the cake in the pan for 1 hour to cool.
-For cupcakes, leave them to cool in pan 15 minutes, then remove and cool another on a rack.
+For cupcakes, leave to cool in pan 15 minutes, remove and cool 10 more minutes on a rack.
 They are even better the next day.
 Do not be tempted to flip the cake over early.
-This is a gluten-free cake and it needs longer to cool IN the pan, so it won’t fall apart while still warm.
+This is a GF cake and it needs longer to cool IN the pan, so it won’t fall apart while still warm.
 After cooled, flip over carefully onto a cooling rack to cool completely, another 30 minutes at least.
 Transfer to a plate/stand.